|By Laurent Duplat, AI & SME Consultant

 • 100% Swiss hosting possible: Infomaniak offers a managed n8n deployment in Geneva.
 Exoscale hosts in Zürich and Geneva.

-• No operation limits: once self-hosted, you pay only for the server (approx. CHF 25–CHF 80/month), regardless of volume.
+• No operation limits: once self-hosted, you pay only for the server (approx. custom project scope–custom project scope), regardless of volume.

 • Open-source AGPL: auditable source code, no risk of abrupt commercial shutdown.